robinhood/faust/docs/userguide/channels.rst

 Basics
 ======

-Channels are what Faust agents (stream processors) read from.
-You don't need to know how channels work to use Faust, as agents work with streams, not a channel directly.
+Faust agents iterate over streams, and streams iterate over channels.

+A channel is a construct used to send and receive messages, then we have the "topic", which is a named-channel backed by a Kafka topic.

 .. topic:: \

     Streams read from channels (either a local-channel or a topic).

-    Channels are local:

     ``Agent`` <--> ``Stream`` <--> ``Channel``

-    Topics are backed by a transport (to use e.g. Kafka topics):
+    Topics are named-channels backed by a transport (to use e.g. Kafka topics):

     ``Agent`` <--> ``Stream`` <--> ``Topic`` <--> ``Transport`` <--> :pypi:`aiokafka`

-The agent reads from the stream, the stream reads events from a channel, and the channel is populated with messages from a message transport, where the message transport may range from everything from in-memory (pure channels), or to reading from a Kafka topic (using ``app.topic(name)`` which is also a type of channel).

-These are all just layers of abstraction used so that agents can send and receive messages using more than one type of transport.
-The Faust ``Transport`` class is highly Kafka specific, but channels are not, and that makes them easier to subclass if you require a different type of channel, for example using `RabbitMQ`_ (AMQP), `Stomp`_, `MQTT`_, `NSQ`_, `ZeroMQ`_, or similar. etc., instead of Kafka as the message transport.
+Faust defines these layers of abstraction so that agents can send and receive messages using more than one type of transport.

+Topics are highly Kafka specific, while channels are not.
+That makes channels more natural to subclass should you require a different means of communication, for example using `RabbitMQ`_ (AMQP), `Stomp`_, `MQTT`_, `NSQ`_, `ZeroMQ`_, etc.

 .. _`RabbitMQ`: http://rabbitmq.com/
 .. _`STOMP`: https://stomp.github.io/